 From the outset, it’s obvious that the film is heading towards tragedy.
 Despite being very gripping, the film’s major flaw is its predictability.
 Honestly, I saw everything coming, but I still really enjoyed the direction and general tone of the film.
 Besides, the acting is tremendous, which is always an important factor in any film.

 Surviving in the wilderness is the family unit’s only option, as there’s no one around for miles and all they have is a wrecked car.
 However, it is the bombshell that Bradley and Caleb drop on their father that really drives the narrative.
-The brothers relationship with their father is put to the test and so is Eliot’s mental stability.
-You can’t help but feel sorry for him because he so unhinged, and he does genuinely want to keep his sons safe, but he has his own twisted agenda.
+The brothers’ relationship with their father is put to the test and so is Eliot’s mental stability.
+You can’t help but feel sorry for him because of the fact he’s so unhinged, and he does genuinely want to keep his sons safe.
+But he has his own twisted agenda.

 Possessive and volatile, Eliot’s behaviour starts jeopardising their plans to escape the wilderness.
 Eliot’s character arc is intriguing and it is defiantly the highlight of the whole film.
 What I found particularly interesting about Edge of Winter, is that for such a small cast, it doesn’t feel like a small film.
 It is enticing and atmospheric and throughout, there is always a sense of danger.